AnotherSadGit/azurefunctions.blobtrigger/README_DependencyInjection.md

 }
 ```

-2. Inject the interfaces into the Azure Function class (or in whichever other class they're needed):
+2. Inject the interfaces into the Azure Function class (or into whichever other class they're needed):

 ```
 using System.IO;